 - advanced and user-friendly data visualisation and analysis.

-Uwazi Reveal will build on the innovative features of the already existing Uwazi platform.
+This platform, which we’ve given the working name of Uwazi Reveal, will build on the innovative features of our existing database application Uwazi.
 Combined with the ability to design rigorous and appropriate data models in a user-friendly way, defenders will be able to generate reliable conclusions from collected data.
 This new tool will support human rights investigations managing large amounts of source documents and media to advance transitional justice efforts and evidence-based advocacy, all while meeting the pressing security needs of human rights organisations.